 • intolerance to the components of the drug.

-from birth (under the supervision of a doctor)from 140 rubles
+from birth (under doctor's supervision)from 140 rubles

 Travisil